adangla/network_attacks/mac_flooding/README.md

 In our case, we use the switch **Cisco Catalyst 2950** and the Python library [Scapy](https://scapy.net/).
 We will make ARP responses send in Ethernet with random source MAC addresses.
 It does not matter what do you put inside your Ethernet frame, the most important thing is that the frame is correct.
 We use ARP for educational purpose as we will use weakness of this protocol for next exercises.

 ## Scapy
 Before starting, some explication about Scapy.
 Scapy is used via a command-line interactive mode or inside Python scripts.Scapy has its own syntax, so you don’t need to know much Python to get started.
-As some of Scapy functions dealing with sending traffic, you will need to be able to run Scapy as root.
+As some of Scapy functions dealing with sending traffic, you will need to be able to **run Scapy as root**.
 You should be able to run it from the terminal (`sudo scapy`), just like we did with Python, and get something that looks like this:

 ![Start scapy and ls](https://github.com/lyonaify/network_attacks/raw/master/mac_flooding/img/scapy-lscmd.png "Start scapy and ls")